ruby-processing/ruby-processing.github.io/_posts/2015-11-21-windows_started.md

 ### JRuby

-It might actually be simpler to just install [jruby][jruby] on Windows rather than struggle with MRI ruby, but you may also want to install [cygwin][cygwin] or similar in any case.
+It might actually be simpler to just install [jruby][jruby] on Windows rather than struggle with MRI ruby, but you may also want to install [cygwin][cygwin] or similar in any case (cygwin at least includes wget).

 If you've already installed MRI ruby is also possible to run JRubyArt without a system install of jruby.
 But a jruby install might be needed to use JRubyArt with other gems eg toxiclibs.